 According to the USDA, pork loin is safe to eat at 145 degrees F. You can use an internal thermometer to check the temperature and this will be done anywhere between 145-165 degrees F.

 I like to serve with mashed potatoes and a side of vegetables like green beans.
-You can serve with what you really like, salad, pasta, etc. The gravy just goes really well with the mashed potatoes so that is my go-to.
+Southern Fried Apples go amazing with this.
+Pork and apples are always a perfect match.
+You can serve with what you really like, salad, pasta, etc.

 Pork is a very lean meat so it works wonderful in the crock pot.
 The crock pot creates steam which helps to keep the pork roast extremely moist and tender.
 Whereas sometimes baking a pork roast can dry it out if you’re not careful.